-A proprietary process to identify small-molecule combinations for activating progenitor cells
+A proprietary process to identify small molecules for activating progenitor cells

 Discovery in the right context

-Traditional drug screening uses cells that may not reflect the complex biology of tissue-specific cell types in the body.
+Traditional drug screening uses cells that may not reflect the complex biology of tissue-specific cell types in the body, especially for progenitor cells.
 We develop primary progenitor cell assays that are designed to maintain these cells in their natural state to increase the likelihood of successful drug discovery and translation into an effective, tissue-specific therapeutic.

 Decoding and controlling activation pathways for progenitor cells

-Using these small-molecule combinations, we and our collaborators have applied this discovery process to identify compounds that activate progenitor cells in numerous tissues.
+Using these small molecules, we have applied this discovery process to identify compounds that activate progenitor cells in numerous tissues.

 As each tissue is unique in its biological needs, our approach allows for the development of treatments for specific tissue ailments throughout the body.
-Our strategy is to use this approach to deliver new therapeutics in indications beyond hearing loss, including diseases of the central nervous system, muscle, gastrointestinal tract, skin and bone.
+Our strategy is to use this approach to deliver new therapeutics for an array of degenerative diseases.